-DerivativeRealizedUnrealizedCross currency basis swaps\$ (595,612)\$ 167,330

-Valuations of swap transactions at December 31, 2009 were determined as follows:
+Derivative Realized U nrealized Cross currency basis swaps \$ (595,612) \$ 167,330 Valuations of swap transactions at Dece mber 31, 200 09 w vere determin

-Level

-Basis for Determining Fair Value

-Aggregate Value

-2

-Other observable market inputs

-\$ (374,400)
+Level Basis for Determining Fair Value Aggr egate Value 2 Other observable market inputs \$ (374,400) Debt Issuan ce Costs method versus the effective-interest method is not expected to be material to the operations of the Company or the Partnership.

 Costs of approximately \$3.5 million were incurred in connection with placing the Partnership's Senior Facility.
 These costs were deferred and are being amortized on a straight-line basis over eight years, the estimated life of the Senior Facility.
-The impact of utilizing the straight-line amortization method versus the effective-interest method is not expected to be material to the operations of the Company or the Partnership.
+The impact of utilizing the straight-line amortization